Weather of 2010: January 6–9

 Snow and fog occurred in Germany from January 3 to 10.
 The Finnish railways and Helsinki airport were disrupted by further snowfall and record low temperatures for the Helsinki region.

-On January 6, the London Borough of Harrow closed 58 schools and 73 flights were canceled at Heathrow as 3 cm of snow fell at Heathrow Airport.
+On January 6, the London Borough of Harrow closed 58 schools.
+73 flights were canceled after 3 cm of snow fell at Heathrow Airport.

 Continued snowstorms were forecast for the city of Beijing and the province of Inner Mongolia.
 Electricity rationing started on January 7.
-Snow had started falling in Gangsu province by January 7.
-It also was projected on January 7 to have reached the provinces of Jiangsu, Anhui, Henan and Hubei on January 9 according to China National Radio.
+Snow started falling in Gangsu province on January 7 ad reached the provinces of Jiangsu, Anhui, Henan and Hubei on January 9.

-The Chinese government said that China faced its worst ice risk in 30 years.
-By the night of January 8–9, the major snowstorms predicted on January 7 for the provinces of Jiangsu and Anhui, had arrived and the emergency services were put on alert.

-Continued snowstorms were forecast for the city of Beijing and the province of Inner Mongolia.
-Snow reached the provinces of Jiangsu, Anhui, Henan and Hubei on January 9.
 One person was killed in Xinjiang Autonomous Region as a result of the storm.